dragos-tudor/backend-security/README.md

 - authentication options implementation contains only data [eg. *CookieAuthenticationOptions*].
 Cookie authentication services [non DI-based ones] receive all dependencies as parameters.
 - Microsoft ASPNET authentication options implementation contains data and behaviour/services [eg. *SessionStore*, *TicketDataFormat*, *SystemClock* for *CookieAuthenticationOptions*].
 This design have some advantages comparing with my implementation allowing options:
   - to have different services from those registered on DI.
-  - to encapsulate and carry on those services through the authentication flow [reducing the number of parameters so].
+  - to encapsulate and carry on those services through the authentication process [reducing the number of parameters so].
 - *AuthenticateOAuth* oauth authentication func use template method design pattern allowing oauth libraries to override/decorate when neccessary *postAuthenticate*, *exchangeCodeForTokens* or *accessUserInfo* authentication substeps [eg. *AuthenticateTwitter*, *AuthenticateFacebook*].

 ### Project goals